nivedphil/Customer-Segmentation/README.md

 # Customer-Segmentation
-This is a customer segmentation model made using K-means clustering and the Mall Customer dataset from Kaggle
+This is a customer segmentation model made using K-means clustering and the Mall Customer Segmentation dataset from Kaggle